Why Final Placement Matters When Moving Mulch, Soil, and Landscaping Materials

 That is why final placement matters.

-A machine can move mulch, soil, compost, debris, or other material across distance.
+A machine can move mulch, soil, compost, stone, debris, or other landscape material across distance.

 A cart can carry volume.

-A blower can place some materials through a hose.
+A blower can place certain materials through a hose.

-And that is why The W.I.T.C.H.™ Connect and Release Wheelbarrow System is not just about towing.
+The W.I.T.C.H.™ Connect and Release Wheelbarrow System is not only about towing a wheelbarrow.

-It is about connecting machine-powered distance with hand-controlled final placement.
+It connects machine-powered distance with wheelbarrow-controlled final placement.

 The machine handles the distance.